The History of Classified Senate Scholarships

 This scholarship is for an Ohio resident, non-traditional student, defined as being 26 years or older, with an established financial need as determined by their application for Federal Student Aid.
 Applicants must be full-time (12 hours per semester) undergraduate student, at the Athens or any regional campus, with a 2.5 grade point average.

 Classified Senate Multicultural Scholarship for Appalachian Students

 This scholarship is for an Ohio resident from the following Appalachian counties: Athens, Hocking, Meigs, Morgan, Perry, Vinton, or Washington counties.
 Applicants must be an American minority (African American, Hispanic/Latino, Native American or Asian American/Pacific Islander) full-time junior or senior student with an established financial need and a 2.5 cumulative grade point average.
 This scholarship is for one year and is non-renewable.

 On October 17, 1996, four Ohio University students were recognized as the first recipients of the new scholarships.
 The scholarships and recipients were:

 CSAC Employee Scholarship was awarded to Travis Campbell of Glouster, a sophomore biological sciences/physical therapy major on the Athens campus with a 3.62 GPA.

-CSAC Regional Campus Scholarship was awarded to Cheryl Msith of Leesburg, a junior geology major on the Chillicothe campus with a 3.66 GPA.
+CSAC Regional Campus Scholarship was awarded to Cheryl Smith of Leesburg, a junior geology major on the Chillicothe campus with a 3.66 GPA.